chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

 ### Use synchronizers, such as ‘CountdownLatch’ and ‘CyclicBarrier’ instead of directly using ‘join’.

+# Non-Blocking Data Structures
+## Obstruction-Free
+A data structure/algorithm provides obstruction freedom if, a thread is guaranteed to proceed if all other threads are suspended.
+(A thread is guaranteed to proceed if there are no obstructions) i.e. if an algorithm is not obstruction free and two thread try to access the same data structure then the progress of both the threads would get stopped.

+All lock-free algorithms are obstruction-free.

+## Lock-Free
+A data structure provides Lock Freedom if, at any time, at-least one thread can proceed.

+## Wait-Free
+A data structure is wait-free if it's lock-free and every thread is guaranteed to proceed after a finite number of steps.

 ## Thread Pool:
 	- A group of pre-created threads that are waiting for a task to be assigned and can resume many times.